rust-lang/rustc-perf/triage/README.md

 Check the most recent triage log entry.
 Look for responses in PRs, and follow up on any promised actions.
 (I.e. nag people!)

 Start a new triage log entry.
+Follow the format of the preceding entries.

 Look through the [`instructions:u` graphs](https://perf.rust-lang.org) for each benchmark, looking for significant changes (regressions or improvements) in the